Chappaqua Continuing Education

 MARY ANN BAYER is a Licensed Associate Broker, Realtor, and Accredited Staging Professional.
 Mary Ann has represented both sellers and buyers for more than 15 years.
 She works with the Chappaqua COMPASS office.

-JIM FARNHAM, MBA, MS has traveled the U.S. and Canada as a professional speaker and author.
-He has over twenty years of experience in insurance, financial services, retirement planning, and strategies for income distribution during retirement.
+JIM FARNHAM, M.B.A., M.S., has traveled the U.S. and Canada as a professional speaker and author.
+He has over twenty years of experience in insurance, financial services, and Medicare.

 STEVEN KLIMASZEWSKI is a CFP®, Certified Financial Planner™ Professional and a Certified Fund Specialist with over 30 years of experience in financial services, including two decades of teaching retirement planning classes.
 Steve specializes in retirement distribution planning for pre-retirees and retirees.
 He has successfully helped hundreds retire using a segmentation or bucketing methodology to guide asset allocation strategies.

-SARA MEYERS, Esq. practices exclusively in the fields of elder law and trusts & estates, protecting the rights of seniors, the disabled and their families.
-She has been named to the 2013-2023 New York Metro Super Lawyers list in Elder Law and is a partner of the firm of Enea, Scanlan & Sirignano, LLP in White Plains and Somers NY.
+SARA MEYERS, Esq., practices exclusively in the fields of elder law and trusts & estates, protecting the rights of seniors, the disabled and their families.
+She has been named to the 2013-2024 New York Metro Super Lawyers list in Elder Law and is a partner of the firm of Enea, Scanlan & Sirignano, LLP in White Plains and Somers NY.
 For more information, visit www.esslawfirm.com.

 CELIA SZAVA is a Certified Staging Professional with The Real Design Company.